 Next week she is supposed to be attending a 2-day advanced skills training for an EBP she is certified in.
 She had reached out to the training coordinator as soon as she registered (she knows a lot of groups don't review accommodations until closer to training), and explained she has dyslexia and as part of her accommodations would need appropriately prepared materials in advance.
 The first problem with her request was most of the trainers weren't going to have their presentations done until the day before.
 Then today, she had received materials, from so far, the only one of the other trainers who had submitted their materials early to send to her; and the PowerPoint hadn't been checked for accessibility, and the supporting handouts weren't formatted for a screen reader.
 And she gets it, she does.
 Her colleagues are doing the best they can with their workloads and time commitments.
-Most haven't been trained in just basic accessibility.
-And even when there are those who do have knowledge of what is needed for accessibility, they often truly don't have the time or/and resources needed to do something to standards.
+Most haven't been trained in just basic accessibility, they often truly don't have the time or/and resources needed to do something to standards.
 Overall, it's a larger field and societal issue.
 But it also means what it means for her; and in turn, the time it will take to get the information implemented for her clients.